Achievement Rewards for College Scientists (ARCS)

 Becky H. Lee is a Anatomic Pathology Residency/PhD student in the Department of Veterinary Pathology and Microbiology at Washington State University.
 Becky recently graduated from a 4-year veterinary medicine program and received her Doctorate of Veterinary Medicine from the University of California, Davis.
 Using the summer during her vigorous veterinary school training, Becky completed research projects involving sequencing genomes and identifying genetic markers as therapeutic targets.
 Her most recent work with the T35 NIH Program at Stanford University is currently in the process of being published, and exemplifies comparative medicine in applying human medical therapies to animal disease.
 Upon starting at WSU, Becky hopes to find a research environment that can further expand her interests in comparative medicine and pathology.
 As extracurricular at UC Davis, Becky continued to develop her passion for shelter animals, and was an avid participant of fostering neonatal kittens and a Chihuahua rescue program.
 She enjoys outdoor adventures such as hiking, and is a novice photographer with her husband and animal family.
 She also enjoys at-home activities such as cooking and fiber art.

-Alexander H. Olson is a Ph.D. student in the Department of Molecular Biosciences and a part of the National Institute of Health Biotechnology Training program.
-He will be working with Dr. Helmut Kirchoff and Dr. Mark Lange to study photosynthetic membranes and terpenoids, respectively.
-Alexander graduated with his bachelor’s of science in Environmental Science at the University of Wisconsin – Stout.
-While he was there he worked with Dr. Vande Linde on developing new methods for preventing the uptake of the heavy metal cadmium in crops.
-After obtaining his Ph.D., Alexander plans on pursuing research in plant molecular structure.
-While working on his bachelor’s, Alexander worked as a chemistry tutor, naturalist educator, and teaching assistant.
-He has a deep passion for teaching others about what he’s learned and helping them find success in their own lives.
-He also enjoys spending time outdoors, playing board games, and traveling.
+Alice Olson is a Ph.D. student in the Department of Molecular Plant Sciences and a part of the National Institute of Health Biotechnology Training program.
+She will be working with Dr. Helmut Kirchoff and Dr. Mark Lange to study photosynthetic membranes and terpenoids, respectively.
+Alice graduated with her bachelor’s of science in Environmental Science at the University of Wisconsin – Stout.
+While she was there she worked with Dr. Vande Linde on developing new methods for preventing the uptake of the heavy metal cadmium in crops.
+After obtaining her Ph.D., Alice plans on pursuing research in plant molecular structure.
+While working on her bachelor’s, Alice worked as a chemistry tutor, naturalist educator, and teaching assistant.
+She has a deep passion for teaching others about what she’s learned and helping them find success in their own lives.
+She also enjoys spending time outdoors, playing board games, and traveling.